samburns1/party-register/README.md

 # Party Register

-A Next.js app for collecting party RSVPs via SMS using Twilio and Redis. 🎉
+A Next.js app for collecting party RSVPs via SMS/Email using Twilio/SendGrid and Redis. 🎉

 ## Features